jtcasablanca/workbench-example-agentic-rag/README.md

 #### Modifying the Application

+* Directly within the app you can:
-* You can change the prompts for the different components, e.g. the hallucination grader, directly within the front end.
+   * Change the prompts for the different components, e.g. the hallucination grader, directly within the front end.
-* You can change the webpages and pdfs you want to use for the context in the RAG.
+   * Change the webpages and pdfs you want to use for the context in the RAG.
-* You can select different endpoints for the inference components.
+   * Select different endpoints rom [build.nvidia.com](https://build.nvidia.com/explore/discover) for the inference components.
-  * Cloud endpoints using endpoints from [build.nvidia.com](https://build.nvidia.com/explore/discover)
+* You can also use self-hosted endpoints that you setup yourself.
   * *Advanced: Self-hosted endpoints using [NVIDIA Inference Microservices (NIMs)](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct/tags)*
   * *Advanced: Self-hosted endpoints with Ollama.*
-* You can modify the application code to add new models, add your own endpoints, change the Gradio interface, or even change the logic.
+* You can also modify the application code to:
+   * Add new endpoints and endpoint providers
+   * Change the Gradio interface or the application.

 ## Get Started